• Blog

 Federal and state laws vary and can change frequently for LGBTQ+ families and families-to-be.
 Resources like the ones listed below can help you stay informed.

-The Movement Advancement Project (MAP)’s New Democracy Maps allow you to view every U.S. state’s equality profile, with detailed information on LGBTQ+ laws and policies, including:
+The Movement Advancement Project (MAP) allows you to view every U.S. state’s equality profile, with detailed stats (such as the percentage of LGBTQ+ adults raising kids in each state) and information on LGBTQ+ laws and policies, including:

-• Status of the right to correct names and gender markers on identity documents
+• “Ability for transgender people to correct name and gender marker on identity documents”6

 This directory is part of the LGBT Family Law Institute which is a joint venture of the LGBTQ+ Bar and the National Center for Lesbian Rights.
 The directory can help you locate attorneys by state for support and more information.